Tuesday, April 29, 2025

 Imagine administrators instituting a Junior Standing Test these days.
 More likely we'll find Polar Bears roaming the rain forest.
 Indeed, today's acute shortage of applicants causes far too many colleges to either fold, or trash meaningful standards and at least flirt with a new guiding principle : "The customer is always right."

-A new breed of professor multiplies this deterioration.
+A new breed of professor compounds this deterioration.
 These "woke," Neo-Marxist, true believers not only tolerate the absence of acceptable standards, they promote it.
-As a matter of fact, they reject the very idea or rigor, piously proclaiming to be still another form of oppression.
-While they're at it they also denounce reason and logic as "white" ways of knowing.
-Valuing a "right" answer also is out for them.
-They even throw Socrates in the hopper as just another white, male, chauvinist.
-In fact, these "progressive" professors even scorn the Enlightenment, as well as the whole of Western culture.
-Instead they assert that no culture is better than any other.
-So, for them at least, the culture of, say, Canada is no better than that of North Korea.
-Unless, of course, theymust decide in which culture they want to spend the remainder of their life..
+In fact, they reject the idea of rigor, piously proclaiming it to be another form of white male oppression.
+They also denounce reason and logic as "white" ways of knowing.
+And valuing a "right" answer, even in mathematics, is out for them.
+They even throw Socrates in the dust bin as just another white, male, chauvinist.
+These so-called progressives even scorn the Enlightenment.
+In fact, they evendenounce the whole of Western culture, while contradicting themselves why also asserting that no culture is better than any other.
+For them Canada's culture is no better than North Korea's — or even ISIS.

-If these Neo-marxist true believers kept this nonsense to themselves it might be tolerable.
-But, like true believers everywhere, they yearn to impose their beliefs on others.
-So their lectures quickly turn into sermons that rival the Bible pounding of Billy Graham.
-The trouble with that is, evangelization is most decidedly NOT their job.
+If these Neo-marxist, true believing "professors" kept this nonsense to themselves it might be tolerable.
+But, like true believers everywhere, they yearn to share, even impose, their beliefs on others.
+Consequently their lectures rival the Bible pounding of Billy Graham, even though evangelization is most decidedly NOT their job.
 Professors communicate settled knowledge, pose intelligent questions, and lead penetrating discussions.
 In short, they teach.
-These new breed academics preach, then preach some more.
+These new-breed academics only preach, then preach some more.

-No one wants an ignorant, stupid, lazy or otherwise incompetent individual building our bridges, doing our taxes, teaching our children, performing our surgeries, and so forth.
-But disappearing higher education quality control makes such incompetents ever more likely.
+No one wants an ignorant, stupid, lazy, or otherwise incompetent individual building our bridges, doing our taxes, teaching our children, performing our surgeries, and so forth.
+But current higher education quality control at far too many colleges and universities makes such incompetents ever more likely.

 No Whining

 And here's one more thing to keep in mind.
 There are increasing numbers of female professors.
 And research reveals a strong gender bias in student's reaction to females that enforce high standards.
 The reaction is hypercritical.
 Students generally expect females to be more solicitous and sympathetic.
 Motherly, if you will.
-So female professors have to have more guts to enforce high standards.
-How many actually have that?
+And that means female professors have to have more guts to enforce high standards.
+How many actually have such fortitude?
 I suspect it isn't very many.
 Especially considering the general lack of backup from tuition starved administrators.

 Sorting and Grading

-Sorting and grading college students is very unappealing.
+Grading college students is very unappealing.
 Nevertheless, it is an absolutely vital responsibility.
-"Woke" professors are prone to evade that duty.
+"Woke" professors are prone to evade that burden.
 I even know one individual who says he simply cannot fail anyone.
 "I wouldn't be able to sleep at night!" he says.
 (This same individual has male genitalia, but sometimes wears dresses to work.)
 Such dereliction of duty should cost this ersatz "professor" his job.
-Instead, his permissiveness improves his "course" evaluations and helps him win both promotion and tenure.
+Instead, his permissiveness improves his "course" evaluations; and that helps him win both promotion and tenure.

-Such dereliction of duty is tolerated, even encouraged, because administrators are more concerned about decreasing enrollment and unbalanced balance sheets than they are about quality education.
+Such dereliction of duty is tolerated, even surreptitiously encouraged by administrators because they are more concerned about decreasing enrollment and unbalanced balance sheets than they are about quality education.
 Imagine suggesting to any of them, for example, that the school start requiring students to pass a final. summative test before granting them a diploma.
-Prepare to give the CPR!.
-It's bad enough that some uncooperative professors still require students to study and attend class.
+You will have to give them CPR, should you suggest that!
+It's bad enough that some professors still require students to study, learn and attend class.

-What has come to be called "political correctness" is at the heart of this malignant nonsense.
-And many academics are self-righteous converts to this faith.
-In fact, some go to astonishing lengths to equalize everyone in a world where everyone is NOT equal in either ability or effort.
-Their loathing for the Western culture that separates them from Isis style barbarism is also remarkable.
-For instance, they assert with invincible assurance, that reason and logic are “white" and therefore bogus.
-So too are "objectivity" and" rationality," There's no need to require that sort of thing from students or oneself.
-Even getting the right answer, is a "racist" aspect of "white identity culture," They declare, "it's time to decolonize the curriculum!"
-In other words, it;'s time trash the most accomplished culture in human history -- Western culture.
+What has come to be called "political correctness" is at the heart of this malignant tactic to preserve budgetary soundness.
+It's financially convenient that many academics have become self-righteous converts to this faith.
+In fact, some go to astonishing lengths to equalize everyone, in a world where people are NOT equal in either ability or effort.
+Their loathing for the Western culture that separates their host society from barbarism is also remarkable.
+Remember, they assert with invincible assurance, that reason and logic are “white" and therefore bogus.
+So too are "objectivity" and" rationality," Even getting the right answer, is a "racist" aspect of "white identity culture," They even declare, with absolute confidence, mind you, that "it's time to decolonize the curriculum!"
+Of course, that curriculum supports and reflects the very culture surrounding and sustaining them.

-Yet this new breed even asserts, with a straight face mind you, that no culture is better than any other.
-So the culture of Isis is equal to the culture of, let’s say, France.
-Of course if all cultures are equal, then no religion would be better than any other.
-Now let's imagine these de-colonizers making such a claim in a theocratic Muslim society, Iran for instance, or in the ISIS controlled region of the Muslim world.
-They would quickly be imprisoned; possibly even put to death.
-And so far as female professors who hold all cultures covalent are concerned, they are particularly dense.
-That's because they are endorsing cultures in which men routinely subjugate women an systematically deprive them of their most fundamental human rights.
-It’s titanicaly stupid for any woman to claim cultures are equal to Western culture.( Unless, of course, it's OK for other women to be subjugated, so long as they are not.)
+This new breed even asserts, with a straight face mind you, that no culture is better than any other.
+The culture of Isis is equal to the culture of, let’s say, France.
+Of course, if all cultures are equal, then it follows that no religion is better than any other.
+They are all relative.
+So now let's imagine these de-colonizers making such a claim in a theocratic Muslim society, Iran for instance, or ISIS controlled regions of the Muslim world.
+How long would it take before these fools were imprisoned; possibly even put to death?

 Winning Souls to Silliness